mnugent04/WomenInStem/README.md

 * Ability to view but not edit small groups
 * View a schedule of past and upcoming events and small groups
 * Check into event
-* Should not be able to edit calendar, small groups, registration, or events
+* Should not be able to edit small groups, registration, or events

 ## Team Name:
 **Woman In Stem**